RmVerse/Aww-Calculator/README.md

   > But a++ is a+1

 + ## Characteristic
-  **Smart Calculation will give beautiful Result for your questions.**
+  **Smart AwwCalculation will give beautiful Result for your questions.**
   - Basic Process
   - Profession Process
   - SetUp unknown var